hallpaz/3dsystems20/docs/project.md.md

 ### Experiments and Analysis

-The first experiments we conducted were described during assignment 2.
-As we reached a point where we couldn't advance more
+The first experiments conducted were described during assignment 2.
+As we reached a point where we couldn't advance more due to the bug found in the PyTorch3D renderer, we decided to look for alternatives.
+Analyzing the references whic inspired PyTorch3D, we found Soft Rasterizer []

 ### Conclusion and next steps